Charles E W Bean, Diaries, AWM38 3DRL 606/96/1 - January 1918 - Part 6

 helping these men to support themselves,

 Maj.
-Isaacs wretched effort of
+Issacs Isaacs wretched effort of

-last you has quite fallen thro.
-(It
+last year has quite fallen thro. ( It

-ws to be left a private committee
+ws to be xxx left to a private committee

 to provide ₤5,000 for a workshop.

-a national officer - since then
+a national affair - since when

 nothing has been done here till lately.